1.951 meters

 Stadel Soussun

-The building, dating back to the 16th century, has been preserved over time thanks to constant maintenance work and today appears in its original form as an example of rural construction.
-In the masonry ground-floor level, the extraordinary vaulted ceiling made of stones laid on edge can be seen in its entirety, a very rare example in the whole Val d’Ayas.
+The building, dating back to the 16th century, has been preserved over time thanks to ongoing maintenance work and stands today in its original form, serving as an example of rural architecture.
+On the ground floor, the masonry section features the extraordinary vaulted ceiling made of dressed stone in its entirety, a very rare example throughout the Val d’Ayas.